-Get Funding to bring the arts into your classroom!
+Get funding to bring UMS into your classroom!

-U-M faculty are invited to propose courses that feature the performing arts as a significant part of their curriculum.
+U-M faculty from all campuses are invited to propose courses that feature UMS performances as a significant part of their curriculum.
 Faculty of all ranks across all U-M campuses are eligible to apply.

 Funding can be used for a variety of applications.
 Some examples include:

 - Subsidizing the cost of tickets for students to attend a performance (presented by UMS or elsewhere)

 - Hiring a guest artist to visit a class